oppia/oppia-web-developer-docs/Google-Summer-of-Code-2025.md

 **Potential mentors:** @Nik-09

-**Product/Technical Clarifiers:** @kevintab95 (product), @Nik-09 (technical)
+**Product/technical clarifiers:** @kevintab95 (product), @Nik-09 (technical)

 **Required knowledge/skills:**
-- General
 - Figure out the root cause of an issue and communicate it well using a [debugging doc](https://github.com/oppia/oppia/wiki/Debugging-Docs).
-- Web:
 - Write Python code with unit tests.
 - Write TS + Angular code with unit tests.
 - Write or modify e2e/acceptance tests.
 - Write or modify Beam jobs, with tests.
 (This is because you might need to write audit jobs for debugging certain errors.)
 - Figure out repro steps based on info from server logs.

 **Related issues:**